-This is a resource about stones in King’s Lynn which was inspired by the exhibition of work by the great Dutch artist herman de vries ‘on the stony path‘.
-Starting from his remarkable collections of stones, earth rubbings and assemblages, we were inspired to look afresh at stones all around us in the landscape and the built environment…..
+This is a resource about stones in King’s Lynn.
+It was inspired by the exhibition of work by the great Dutch artist herman de vries ‘on the stony path‘.
+Starting from his remarkable collections of stones, earth rubbings and assemblages, we looked afresh at stones all around us.
+We ranged through King’s Lynn and beyond in the landscape and the built environment.

-This resource has been compiled from original texts and images from local geologist and former lecturer at the College of West Anglia, the late Robin Stevenson.
+The late Robin Stevenson’s work is at the heart of this resource.
+Robin was a local geologist and former lecturer at the College of West Anglia.
 We are much indebted to him for so generously making his researches available.

-King’s Lynn is situated on the banks of a major tidal river, the Great Ouse, just south of The Wash, and on the edge of the Fens.
-The nearest rocks suitable for building purposes lie several kilometres inland, to the east and north-east, or way over to the west in the limestone belts of Lincolnshire and Nottinghamshire.
-During medieval times, when transport was largely by water and road transport was difficult and expensive, this meant that good building stones were essentially inaccessible.
-However, despite this, the buildings of Lynn are made from a wide variety of materials – materials which illustrate the long and complex history of the town.
+King’s Lynn sits on the banks of a major tidal river, the Great Ouse.
+It is just south of The Wash, and on the edge of the Fens.
+The nearest rocks suitable for building purposes lie several miles inland, to the east.
+Or we have to go north-east, or way over to the west in the limestone belts of Lincolnshire and Nottinghamshire.
+During medieval times, when the town was built, road transport was difficult and expensive.
+So cheaper transport was largely by water.
+This meant that good building stones were essentially inaccessible.
+However, despite this, the buildings of Lynn display a wide variety of materials, which illustrate the long and complex history of the town.
 The oldest buildings in any town belonged to either rich and powerful individuals, or organisations.
-Of the latter the most important was the Church.
+The Church was the most important of these.

 A geological and environmental resource

-This resource is designed to introduce you to the main rock types you are likely to encounter, the buildings in which they are to be found, and to give you a flavour of how, when and why they arrived in Lynn.
-We hope that with its help, you will be able to interpret something of the history of some of the buildings and the relationship with the wider environment you may find in and beyond King’s Lynn as you do your own exploring.
+This resource introduces you to the main rock types you encounter, and to the buildings where you will find them.
+It will give you a flavour of how, when and why these rocks arrived in Lynn.
+We hope that it will help, you to interpret the history of buildings and their relationship with the wider environment.
+It will also take you further, in and beyond King’s Lynn, as you do your own exploring.

 Early Stone buildings

-Most buildings (and medieval churches are no exception), consist of a mixture of components and demand a variety of skills in their construction.
-Local, relatively unskilled labour, and locally available cheap materials would be needed to build the framework whilst prestige quality materials and skilled craftsmen might need to be brought in to apply the finishing touches.
+Most buildings (including medieval churches), consist of a mixture of components and demand a variety of skills in their construction.
+Local, relatively unskilled labour, and cheap materials were sufficient to build the framework.
+However, skilled craftsmen applied the finishing touches with prestige quality materials.
 Most of the quality components would have been manufactured at specialist centres elsewhere and delivered as a set of ‘flat-pack’ components to be assembled on site.

-Both of the two main medieval churches in the town – St Margaret’s Church: the Minster, and St Nicholas’ Chapel are faced entirely in limestone, a high prestige stone which would have had to be imported as there is nothing of this quality available locally
+The major medieval churches in the town: St Margaret’s Church, and St Nicholas’ Chapel are faced entirely in limestone.
+This high prestige stone needed to be imported as there is nothing of this quality available locally

 Limestone is a sedimentary rock consisting mostly of Calcium carbonate (CaCO3).
-Oolitic limestone is made up of small (sand sized) rounded grains; if it consists purely of oolites it may qualify as a freestone, which can be cut or carved in any direction.
-If, however, it is ‘contaminated’ with coarser shell fragments which give the rock as distinct grain along which it tends to split, then it may be referred to as rag or ragstone.
+Oolitic limestone is made up of small (sand sized) rounded grains (oolites).
+If it consists purely of oolites it may qualify as a freestone, which can be cut or carved in any direction.
+If, however, it is ‘contaminated’ with coarser shell fragments then it is a rag, or ragstone.
+These give the rock a distinct grain along which it tends to split,

 Where the limestone came from?
 The only sort of limestone which

 occurs in Norfolk is Chalk, which is usually very soft and so unsuitable for building major structures.
-The nearest sources of good quality limestone lay on the other side of the Fens, in Lincolnshire and Northants, from where it was brought in by barges traversing the numerous dykes, drains and rivers of the Fens.
-Good quality oolitic freestones came from a number of sites but the quarries around Barnack were the chief source for Ragstone.
-Although the dominant types of limestone come from Lincolnshire and Northants, a few other types can be seen in the church interiors.
+The nearest sources of good quality limestone lay on the other side of the Fens, in Lincolnshire and Northants.
+From there it was brought in by barges traversing the numerous dykes, drains and rivers of the Fens.
+Good quality oolitic freestones came from a number of sites.
+However, the quarries around Barnack were the chief source for Ragstone.
+Although the dominant types of limestone come from Lincolnshire and Northants, other types can be seen in the church interiors.

-It is worth noticing the different flood levels incised round the entrance to the Minster, a reminder of Lynn’s position on the banks of a major tidal river.
-Inside the church, on the north (left hand) side note the distinctly leaning arch – building on clay soils, which shrink and swell, as soil water levels change in response to drought or flooding, is a hazardous enterprise.
+It is worth noticing the different flood levels incised round the entrance to the Minster,.
+These are a reminder of Lynn’s position on the banks of a major tidal river.
+Inside the church, on the north (left hand) side note the distinctly leaning arch.
+This is a result of building on clay soils, which shrink and swell, as soil water levels change in response to drought or flooding.
+It is a hazardous enterprise.

-The main body of both St Margaret’s and St Nicholas churches present a smooth ashlar finish though there is significantly more elaborate carving present on the facades and porches.
+The main body of both St Margaret’s and St Nicholas churches present a smooth ashlar finish.
+Both however, have significantly more elaborate carving present on the facades and porches.
 Ashlar is a surface of thin slabs of freestone which conceal a rubble interior.
 Inside the church the rubble is usually hidden beneath a mortar covering, or render.